all-of-us/healthpro/README.md

 Then, run `bin/console doctine:migrations:migrate` to build your local database.

-Then, run `docker exec -it healthpro-web bin/console doctine:migrations:migrate` to build your database in docker container.
+Then, run `bin/dx bin/console doctrine:migrations:migrate` to execute the necessary Doctrine migrations.

+(`bin/dx` is a convenience wrapper for executing a command inside the Docker web container.
+You can also run `bin/dx bash` to open a shell into the container.)

 ## Jira Release Process